Skip to content

 docker compose logs -f web

-# Stop and remove containers (but preserve volumes)
+# Stop and remove containers (preserves volumes)

 docker compose down